How EOP validates the From address to prevent phishing

 Other ways to prevent and protect against cybercrimes in Microsoft 365

-For more information on how you can strengthen your organization against phishing, spam, data breaches, and other threats, see Top 10 ways to secure Microsoft 365 for business plans.
+For more information on how you can strengthen your organization against phishing, spam, data breaches, and other threats, see Best practices for securing Microsoft 365 for business plans.